acconeer/acconeer-python-exploration/docs/a111/algo/sleep_breathing.rst

 where, :math:`d`, is the range index, :math:`s`, is the sweep index.
 Typically, the spacing between samples in range is approx. 0.5 mm and the sweep rate, :math:`f_s`, is in the 100 Hz range, depending on configuration.

-Since neighbouring samples in range are strongly correlated, the IQ samples can be downsampled in range to :math:`x_D[s,d]`, where
+Since neighboring samples in range are strongly correlated, the IQ samples can be downsampled in range to :math:`x_D[s,d]`, where

 .. math:: x_D[s,d] = x[s,d D + D/2],